maple24/Notes/Typescript/readme.md

 ![Interface](assets/TypeScript%20Interfaces.png)
 ![Class](assets/TypeScript%20Classes.png)

+## include vs typeRoots
+The TypeScript compiler will search for declaration files (*.d.ts) within these directories or their subdirectories which are specified in `typeRoots`.

+If your custom .d.ts files are located outside the specified typeRoots, they will not be automatically included.
+In that case, you will need to include them explicitly using the include property in your tsconfig.json file.

 ## export {}
 If you do not include the export {} statement in a TypeScript declaration file (.d.ts), it will be treated as a global script file rather than an external module.